YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 Now comes the tests within the test case.
-We use a human-readable name for the test such as ``test mojit`` and then just test that the controller exists, that it has a function called ``index`` and that data is returned as shown in the example below.
+We use a human-readable name for the test such as ``test mojit`` and then just test that the controller exists, that it has a function called ``index``, and that data is returned as shown in the example below.

 .. code-block:: javascript